Tactile-electronics/WearableTechBadgeWorkshop/README.md

 This is based on the [NeoPixel MicroPython Guide](https://docs.micropython.org/en/latest/esp8266/tutorial/neopixel.html).
 NeoPixels get really handy when you get multiple pixels in interesting arrangements, in a row like with Jackies example circuit or in a circle, which we are going to play with today.
 The ESP8266 can handle quite a few without having to add any protective circuits with capacitors and resistors (remember protecting our lowly red LED?).
-7 can be handled safely but big strips might need a seperate power supply.
+7 can be handled safely but big strips might need a separate power supply.
 You'll have to look into this [NeoPixel Uberguide to work that out](https://learn.adafruit.com/adafruit-neopixel-uberguide/the-magic-of-neopixels) and in the final session we can talk about that and draw on wider DoESLiverpool expertise.

 ### Wiring Up a Circular 7 Pixel NeoPixel